-The Social Justice Advisory Group (SJAG) works to further our Congregation’s commitment to justice, often collaborating with community partners such as the NAACP, You Can Vote, Support the Port, the Cash Bail Coalition, and the Frank Harr Foundation (a local LGBTQ umbrella group) among others.
-We offer congregants opportunities to live our UU principles, furthering the cause of justice in our world through education, service, witness, and advocacy, often participating in local and state-wide marches, rallies, and meetings.
+The Social Justice Ministry works to further our Congregation’s commitment to justice, often collaborating with community partners such as the NAACP, You Can Vote, the Cash Bail Coalition, and the LGBTQ Center of the Cape Fear Coast among others.
+We offer congregants opportunities to live our UU principles, furthering the cause of justice in our world through education, service, witness, advocacy, and activism, often participating in local and state-wide marches, rallies, and meetings.
 Members often act as liaisons with our community partners, communicating those organization’s activities to our group and the wider Congregation.

 Time Commitment: One 90-minute meeting per month plus projects and events.